Main Content

 Sewing and making art also connects me to my Ancestors, who survived because of this craft.
 Making traditional clothes was a crucial part of their lives and it’s something that I now align with through my work with deep respect.

-Candace Bristow is a Copper Inuk seamstress with family roots in the Kitikmeot Region of Nunavut, in the communities of Iqaluktuuttiaq (Cambridge Bay) and Kugluktuk.
-She is currently located in the North Slave Region (Yellowknife, NT).
-She started selling her artwork in 2022.
-She sells her art at work, at local markets, and online, through her website and social media (Instagram @nauttiaq_apparel and Facebook @Nauttiaq Apparel)
+I am a Copper Inuk Artist with family roots in the Kitikmeot Region of Nunavut, in the communities of Iqaluktuuttiaq (Cambridge Bay) and Kugluktuk (Coppermine River).
+I am currently located in the North Slave Region (Yellowknife, NT).
+I selling her artwork in 2022.
+I sell my work at local markets, at Vendor events across Canada and online through Instagram and Facebook.
+Instagram: @nauttiaq_apparel, Facebook: Nauttiaq Apparel

 Artist Gallery